chrishuber/bay-area-wild-mushrooms/README.md

 ### <span style="color:#AAA">Statistical Analysis</span>
 <div style="margin-left: 30px; margin-right: 30px;">
 <p><b>Implementation</b><br/>
 I quickly realized that this was a classification problem.
 As such, I built pipelines to evaluate a number of different models both with and without Standard Scalar and PCA (Principal Component Analysis).
 The scores I was getting revealed that the best performing models were Logistic Regression without PCA and SVC using PCA.
-Logistic Regression in a mainstay in classification and predictive modeling while I attribute the success of SVC to the dimensionality splitting capabilities of the RBF kernel which can analyze data in three or more dimensions.
+Logistic Regression is a mainstay in classification and predictive modeling while I attribute the success of SVC to the dimensionality splitting capabilities of the RBF kernel which can analyze data in three or more dimensions.
 </p>

 <p>